How Does eCommerce Logistics Work?

 Handing over the parcel to the courier company

 For an eCommerce company logistics in the forward direction involves receiving an online order, arranging for the item, packaging, preparing its invoice, arranging the payment, dispatching, and delivering the item to the customer’s doorstep.
 The time between receiving the order and its distribution depends on the availability of the material and the location of the consignee.
 For specific locations, a separate delivery charge could be applicable

 From the time of dispatch until delivery of a consignment, it is the responsibility of the seller to notify the exact location of a shipment to its respective consignee through tracking SMS or email notifications.

 Payment collection is essential for any eCommerce business owner, analogous to a retailer.
 An online retail company should have multiple payment options for a better customer experience such as debit/ credit cards, bank transfers, and COD (cash on delivery).
-In a country like India where buyers are more comfortable with dealing in physical money, the COD option is of utmost significance.
+In a country like India where buyers are more comfortable with dealing with physical money, the COD option is of utmost significance.

 Working in Reverse Direction

-In spite of the best efforts the possibilities of incorrect or damaged shipments cannot be ruled out.
-In such situations an efficient reverse logistics is essential.
+In spite of the best efforts the possibility of incorrect or damaged shipments cannot be ruled out.
+In such situations efficient reverse logistics is essential.
 It is the responsibility of logistics to take back these defective or damaged materials and replace them with proper order that satisfies the customer within a reasonable time.
 A hassle-free exchange or replacement process goes a long way in building trust between the buyer and an eCommerce company.

 For any logistics or online retail company-customer relationship is critical.
 This relationship is established by delivery boys who are the face of an eCommerce company to buyers.
 Delivery boys must always be well-behaved and patient with customers.
 Attention must be paid to complaints with assurances of rectifying them soon.
 It is advisable to have delivery boys with a cheerful disposition.